-If the party is at a venue such as a play gym or banquet hall, you’ll most likely need to provide the venue owners with a Certificate of Insurance (COI) that shows you have at least a $1 million per occurrence limit with a $1 million aggregate limit.
+If the party is at a venue such as a play gym or banquet hall, you’ll most likely need to provide the venue owners with a special event insurance that shows you have at least a $1 million per occurrence limit with a $1 million aggregate limit.
 Venues usually want to be named as an Additional Insured to mitigate their liability if they’re named in a claim stemming from your event.

 Thimble’s Birthday Insurance makes it easy to protect your birthday money for what you really want.
-Leave your email below to get notified when Thimble’s Birthday Party Insurance is available in your area.
+Get a quote today.

 What if I only need Birthday Insurance for 1 day?

-Thimble provides special event insurance for as short of a timespan as one hour and up to two weeks.
+Thimble provides special event insurance for as short of a timespan as one hour and up to five days.
 This means you can get coverage for the day that includes set-up and breakdown, when many risks are present, or for longer events.